 The version indicates the version of the point\stat configuration file used.
 Future versions of MET may include changes to point\stat and the point\stat configuration file.
-The version number is included to plan for backwards compatibility.
 This value should not be modified.

-4.3.3 point\stat output
+4.3.3 point stat output